-Himalayan salt lamps are simply just large Himalayan salt rocks with lightbulbs inside them.
-Although some consider them a new-age hippie trend, it’s believed that the soft, pink glow of Himalayan salt lamps emit negative ions that cleanse the air, remove negative energy, improve blood flow, promote restful sleep, and boost serotonin levels in the brain.
+Himalayan salt lamps are simply large Himalayan salt rocks with lightbulbs inside them.
+Although some consider them a new-age hippie trend, people believe it has many health benefits.
+The soft pink glow of these lamps emits negative ions that cleanse the air.
+This helps remove negative energy, improve blood flow, promote restful sleep, and boost serotonin levels in the brain.

-While these health benefits are certainly appealing, there’s a lack of supporting evidence to back up the claims.
-But even if they are a flower child trend, you’ve got nothing to lose by trying out a Himalayan salt lamp (except maybe some “negative” vibes).
+While these health benefits are certainly appealing, there’s a lack of supporting evidence to back up these claims.
+But even if they’re a flower-child trend, you’ve got nothing to lose by trying it (except some “negative” vibes).

 Himalayan Salt vs. Other Varieties of Salt

-In terms of nutritional content, Celtic sea salt has less sodium than Maldon and Himalayan sea salt, and is shown to be slightly higher in calcium, magnesium and iron.
+In terms of nutritional content, Celtic sea salt has less sodium than Maldon and Himalayan sea salt.
+It’s also shown to be slightly higher in calcium, magnesium and iron.
 However, Himalayan rock salt contains nearly double the amount of potassium than Celtic sea salt (17).
-Since Himalayan rock salt still contains moderate levels of all minerals, both Celtic and Himalayan rock salt are ideal to include in your diet.
+Additionally, Himalayan rock salt contains moderate levels of all minerals.
+Ideally though, both Celtic and Himalayan rock salt are ideal to include in your diet.

-Maldon sea salt is higher in sodium than both Celtic and Himalayan salt, and is low in potassium, magnesium and iron, making it the less favorable choice.
+Maldon sea salt is higher in sodium than both Celtic and Himalayan salt.
+It’s also low in potassium, magnesium and iron — making it the less favorable choice.

 Where to Buy Himalayan Salt

-Himalayan rock salt can be purchased at any health food or ethnic food store.
-In terms of quality, it’s said that a darker pink salt indicates a higher mineral content.
+People can purchase Himalayan rock salt at any health or ethnic food store.
+If you’re looking for quality, look for a darker pink salt indicating higher mineral content.

 There are different varieties and brands of Himalayan rock salt.
-Himalayan rock salt can be purchased halal or kosher certified for religious reasons, and in coarse grind or fine grind.
-Some brands claim their Himalayan rock salt has been hand-mined in the far reaches of the Himalayan Mountains, which is said to indicate higher quality and greater mineral content.
+Consumers can purchase certified halal or kosher for religious reasons or by type of grind (course or fine).
+Many brands claim their Himalayan rock salt comes directly from mines in the Himalayan Mountains.
+People believe this indicates higher quality and greater mineral content.

-As you can see, there’s no harm in adding Himalayan rock salt to your diet in small amounts.
-In fact, replacing table salt with Himalayan rock salt is an effortless way to add more trace minerals to your diet and improve your overall health.
+There’s no harm in adding Himalayan rock salt to your diet in small amounts.
+In fact, replacing table salt with Himalayan rock salt can be good for you.
+It’s an effortless way to add more trace minerals to your diet and improve your overall health.